Using Virtual Classroom Platforms

 Much more than a simple virtual classroom, Airstack offers an unusual service namely compiling all your online tools and apps in one place for easy and trouble-free management.
-It allows for joining various teams though their own video calling software and quicker, more efficient communication between smaller teams or enterprises.
+It allows for joining various teams through their own video calling software and quicker, more efficient communication between smaller teams or enterprises.

 AirTech accelerates tech sharing, limits waste of spends and makes company management easy in the time of full digital operation.
-It’s an interesting option for companies collaborating with various virtual classroom apps, willing to jump the hurdles and get to work faster.
+It’s an interesting option for companies collaborating with various virtual classroom apps, willing to jump the hurdles, and get to work faster.

-Samba Live has been there for their clients for over 17 years, enabling thousands of online conferences and meetings to take place.
+Samba Live has been there for its clients for over 17 years, enabling thousands of online conferences and meetings to take place.
 This award-winning, fully browser-based virtual classroom platform allows for both high-definition live streaming of conferences and recording them for further reference.

 Through collaboration with Facebook and YouTube, your conferences or webinars can be streamed directly on your channels.
 As a white-label brand, it also allows for customization of your through free logo insertions and color adjustment.
 What’s important for corporate clients, Samba software allows for integration with local LMS/LTI and API.
 Samba, unfortunately, is not free to use and pricing starts at 14$ a month.